 - burning during urination

-- lesions on the genitals
+- lesions on your genitals

 - pain during sexual intercourse